You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 In the toolbar at the top you can then install the drivers.

-The toolbar has a tooltip for each button which appears when you hold the mouse over it.
+The toolbar has a tooltip for each button which appears when you hover the mouse over it.

 |